arangodb/docs/3.9/programs-arangod-http.md

 If *true*, the server will return the `x-arango-queue-time-seconds` HTTP header with all responses.
-The value contained in this header indicates the current queueing/dequeing time for requests in the scheduler (in seconds).
+The value contained in this header indicates the current queueing/dequeuing time for requests in the scheduler (in seconds).
 Client applications and drivers can use this value to control the server load and also react on overload.

-Setting the option to *false* will make arangod not return the HTTP header in reponses.
+Setting the option to `false` will make arangod not return the HTTP header in responses.

 The default value is *true*.